eric8395/baseball-analytics/README.md

 - Advanced: 210 x 634 Features (2014 - 2021)

 Basic data consists of traditional baseball statistics that have been collected for decades such as HRs, RBIs, and SOs.
-Advanced data consist of collected by <a href = "https://www.mlb.com/glossary/statcast"> Statcast</a>, a state-of-the-art tracking technology that allows for the collection and analysis of a massive amount of baseball data, in ways that were never possible in the past.
+Advanced data consist of over 300 features collected by <a href = "https://www.mlb.com/glossary/statcast"> Statcast</a>, a state-of-the-art tracking technology that allows for the collection and analysis of a massive amount of baseball data, in ways that were never possible in the past.

 Since Statcast is a relatively new data collection technology, we have data isolated between 2014 - 2021.

 ## Data Processing & Understanding

-The target variable identified for this analysis was player salary for individual batter and pitcher statistics and wins for team statistics.
+The target variable identified for this analysis was player salary for individual batter and pitcher statistics, and wins for team statistics.

 **Feature Engineering and Handling**

 - **Missing Salaries:** Batter and pitcher data was collected with the pybaseball package and split into basic and advanced stats.
 Player salaries were collected for each indidvidual year.
 There were many instances of missing salary values; these values were imputed based on prior salaries available for each player.
 For example, if Derek Jeter made $15M in 2010, and a missing value existed for 2011, the missing value would be filled with Jeter's previous year salary of $15M.

 - **Missing Advanced Values:** The advanced statcast data consisted of mostly sparse data for very specific data collection columns.
-For example, the wKN statistic measures a how well a batter/pitcher performed against/using a knuckleball.
+For example, the wKN statistic measures how well a batter/pitcher performed against/using a knuckleball.
 Knuckleballs are rarely ever thrown in baseball and will therefore have many missing values.
 In this instance, these missing values would be filled with zeros.

 - **Adjusting for Inflation:** While the dataset was limited to players from the last 21 years, there is variance in the player salaries across the past two decades.
 To account for this, player salaries were adjusted for inflation using the national CPI index.

 - **Average Salaries:** The batter and pitcher datasets were grouped by each individual player's average salary across all the years that player played.
 This method effectively removed categorical features such as position and team played since many players played multiple positions and teams across their careers.

-- **Salary Difference Between years:** To further account for variability in player contracts between years, the difference between player salaries each year was added as a feature into the batter and pitcher dataframes.
-This addresses the large salary difference for players who make a significant amount more in their free agency year.
+- **Salary Difference Between Years:** To further account for variability in player contracts between years, the difference between player salaries each year was added as a feature into the batter and pitcher dataframes.
+This partially addresses the large salary difference for players who make a significant amount more entering free agency.

-- **Feature Selection:** To reduce complexity of the modeling, we implemented the use of Sci-Kit Learn's `feature_selection` class and found that the `SelectKBest` method performed the best when it came down to finding the most important features and explaining the variance of the model.
-Domain knowledge about the game of baseball also came in handy here when selecting features and adjusting for multicolinear features (ie. features that have correlational relationships with each other).
+- **Feature Selection:** To reduce complexity of the model, Sci-Kit Learn's `feature_selection` class was implemented and found that the `SelectKBest` method performed the best when it came down to identifying the most important features and explaining the variance of the model.
+Domain knowledge about the game of baseball also came in handy here when selecting features and removing multicolinear features (ie. features that have correlational relationships with each other).

 **Preprocessing**